j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 could set this value to even high as 0.5-1.

 - **Upgrade checks**: Amount of checks upgrade system performs before it presses upgrade any upgrade hotkeys again.
-This process then simply presses upgrade button -> performs N checks -> if upgrade succesful, continue; otherwise keep going until counter hits N+1, then press button again and repeat.
+This process then simply presses upgrade button -> performs N checks -> if upgrade successful, continue; otherwise keep going until counter hits N+1, then press button again and repeat.
 In most circumstances this setting matters little, but it will likely prevent the following "bug":
 Say you want to upgrade a dart monkey from 0-0-0 to 4-0-0 in one go.
 If game for some